 Thank you for reading my blog post.
 I very much hope that you enjoyed it and that you found it useful.
 I invite you also to share it with others so that as many people as possible can become a better listeners.
 And with mutual understanding together we can make a difference in the world.

 To Your success and happiness,

 Beata was born and grew up in Poland.
 At the age of 21 she moved to Germany and then eight years later to the UK.
 She is a passionate entrepreneur driven by burning desire to raise awareness about what we are truly capable of as humans and together with like-minded people, create a better sustainable world for the future generations.
 She is a mother to two beautiful girls, identical twins Atiya and Caira and wife to Sebastian.
 She is a Holistic Therapist and Kundalini Yoga practitioner.
 She is intensively learning and implementing healthy nutrition and natural healing in her family life with great success.
 She loves travelling and exploring new cultures and meeting new people, fascinated by the diversity and beauty in the world.
-She thrives from her digital lifestyle and earning money online through affiliate marketing and is extremely dedicated to inspire others to make their dream come true too.
+She is extremely dedicated to inspire others to make their dream come true too.